Anho87/colorbound/README.md

 - Click a player character to **select** them (tile is highlighted)
 - Click another tile to **move**
 - Each character has a `range`
-- Colors and archetypes have strengths/weaknesses
+- Colors, archetypes and weapons have strengths/weaknesses

 ---